How AWeber turned its blog into a continuous source of high-quality leads

 To increase conversions, “We use a mix of our website, email automation and our sales team,” says Liz, “For example, if someone visits a feature page, our cart page, or anything like that, we're definitely going to be using retargeting to try to get them to take the action they’ve expressed interest in.”

 For most marketers, generating more leads and conversions is a top priority.
 Unfortunately, they frequently run into annoying bottlenecks when trying to implement their campaigns.

 This is why ConvertFlow’s dev team prioritizes helping marketing teams streamline their workflow, so they can quickly launch and optimize campaigns in a matter of minutes, not hours, or days.

-As Liz puts it, “I love ConvertFlow’s landing page templates and the different types of form templates.
+As Liz puts it, “I love ConvertFlow’s pop-up templates and the different types of form templates.
 They’re easy to edit and easy to implement.
 On top of that, you have pretty much every form we could need.”

 “I also like that you don't need to code to create a form in ConvertFlow, 'cause I have very limited coding knowledge,” Liz says with a smile, “It's nice to be able to launch a form all by myself without having to get developers or designers involved.”

 Doing more of what they do best

 By using no-code solutions like ConvertFlow to streamline the process of launching campaigns, marketers can free up the time, energy and other critical resources they need to do more of what they do best.

 Now that everyone seems to be doing content marketing, having the extra bandwidth to create authentic, customer-centric content can really help companies differentiate themselves from an ocean of competitors vying for people’s attention.